Barnsley: Governance

-The Town Hall itself is visible behind some gardens; the building is made of white stone and has an impressive clock tower.
+The town hall itself is visible behind some gardens; the building is made of white stone and has an impressive clock tower.
 Opened on 14 December 1933, Barnsley Town Hall is the seat of local government in the Metropolitan Borough of Barnsley.
 The County Borough of Barnsley was created in 1913, administered independently of the West Riding of Yorkshire.
 In 1974, following the Local Government Act 1972, the county borough was abolished and Barnsley became part of the Metropolitan Borough of Barnsley in the new county of South Yorkshire, along with nine urban districts and parts of two rural districts of the surrounding area, including many towns and villages including Penistone and Cudworth.

-Elections to Barnsley Metropolitan Borough Council have seen the Labour Party retain control of the council at every election.
-Following the latest election in 2012 the council has 53 Labour, 5 Barnsley Independent Group and 5 Conservative councillors.
+Elections to Barnsley Metropolitan Borough Council have seen the Labour Party retain control of the council at every election until 2026, when Reform UK won a majority of the seats.
+Following the latest election in 2026 the council has 42 Reform, 11 Labour, and 8 Liberal Democrat, and 2 Independent councillors.
 The borough council elects the mayor every year.
 On the day of the election, a parade takes place in front of the town hall in honour of the new mayor.

-Barnsley is split into four constituencies, Barnsley North, whose MP is Dan Jarvis of the Labour Party, Barnsley South, whose MP is Stephanie Peacock of the Labour Party, Penistone and Stocksbridge, whose MP is Marie Tidball of the Labour Party, and Wentworth and Dearne, whose MP is John Healey of the Labour Party.
+The metropolitan borough is split into four parliamentary constituencies, all represented by the following Labour Party MPs: Barnsley North by Dan Jarvis, Barnsley South by Stephanie Peacock, Penistone and Stocksbridge by Marie Tidball, and Wentworth and Dearne, by John Healey.

 Geography

 Barnsley is located in the valley of the River Dearne at the eastern foothills of the Pennines, near the uplands of the Peak District to the west.
 Geologically, the town is located within the area of the South Yorkshire Coalfield, consisting of the middle coal measures and sandstones laid down in the Carboniferous period.
-The town is approximately 12 mi north of Sheffield, 17 mi south of Leeds, 9 mi south of Wakefield and 32 mi east of Manchester.
+The town lies approximately 12 mi north of Sheffield, 17 mi south of Leeds, 9 mi south of Wakefield and 32 mi east of Manchester.

 Divisions and suburbs

-Ardsley, Athersley, Barugh Green, Bank End, Birdwell, Darton, Carlton, Cawthorne, Cudworth, Cundy Cross, Darfield, Dodworth, Elsecar, Gawber, Higham, Honeywell, Hoyland High Hoyland, Hoylandswaine, Kendray, Kexbrough, Kingstone, Langsett Lundwood, Mapplewell, Monk Bretton, Tankersley, New Lodge, Oakwell, Old Town, Penistone, Pogmoor, Royston, Shafton, Smithies, Silkstone, Staincross, Stairfoot, Thurnscoe, Wilthorpe, Woolley Colliery, Worsbrough (includes Worsbrough Bridge, Rockley, Worsbrough Dale, Swaithe, Worsbrough Village, and Ward Green), Worsbro Common, Wombwell, Wortley.
+Ardsley, Athersley, Barugh Green, Bank End, Birdwell, Darton, Carlton, Cawthorne, Cudworth, Cundy Cross, Darfield, Dodworth, Elsecar, Gawber, Grimethorpe, Higham, Honeywell, Hoyland, High Hoyland, Hoylandswaine, Kendray, Kexbrough, Kingstone, Langsett Lundwood, Mapplewell, Monk Bretton, Tankersley, New Lodge, Oakwell, Old Town, Penistone, Pogmoor, Royston, Shafton, Smithies, Silkstone, Staincross, Stairfoot, Thurnscoe, Wilthorpe, Woolley Colliery, Worsbrough (includes Worsbrough Bridge, Rockley, Worsbrough Dale, Swaithe, Worsbrough Village, and Ward Green), Worsbro Common, Wombwell and Wortley.